Article Type: Release Notes Audience: All Users Module: Platform Releases

 First, some background: the previously available (now deprecated) Schedule node in flows operates on a simple system where the schedule configuration was included as part of the data flow itself.
 This worked fine for simple cases, but meant any changes to either the schedule frequency or the initial payload would require a data flow deployment.
 Flow deployments are a higher risk operation, though, which meant schedules were very tricky to change once an application was deployed to a production environment.

 This new system replaces the previous Schedule node with configuration that lives outside the data flow, allowing nontechnical users to edit when flows run and what inputs they run with.
-You can read the documentation on the new data flow schedule system here.
+Documentation on the new data flow schedule system is available in the platform help.

 While developing a flow, designers will still pull in and use a Schedule node, but the configuration for that node will direct users to the Data Flow Schedules screen.